caichenyi258/online_profile/site/content/case/adult-learning.md

 ## **Background**

 EF 360 is an innovation incubator inside EF focusing on tech triggered innovation trend such as AI and ML.
 China is advanced in language learning product innovation empowered with AI.
-With the new chief innovation officer onboard, the central research team is requested to scrutinize into the innovation trend of Ed-tech industry, with a focus on the market landscape mapping analysis in China1.
+With the new chief innovation officer onboard, the central research team is requested to scrutinize into the innovation trend of Ed-tech industry, with a focus on the market landscape mapping analysis in China.

 ## **My Role**